genomescale/assessing-mcmc-convergence/README.md

 In this case, we are sampling from a three-dimensional probability distribution which is a 50/50 mixture of two circular-symmetric multivariate Gaussians.
-The mean and standard deviation of each coordinate for the first (broad) Gaussian are 12 and 3 respectively, and for the second (narrow) Gaussian are 25 and 1/3.
+The mean and standard deviation of each coordinate for the first (large) Gaussian are 12 and 3 respectively, and for the second (small) Gaussian are 25 and 1/3.

 Because the Gaussians are placed some distance apart, this creates two modes which share roughly equally the probability mass of the mixture.
-If the probability distribution happens to be a posterior distribution, this means that we are ~50% certain that the truth lies within the broader mode, and ~50% certain that it lies within the narrower mode.
+If the probability distribution happens to be a posterior distribution, this means that we are ~50% certain that the truth lies within the largeer mode, and ~50% certain that it lies within the smaller mode.

 Using the `random_samples.R` script I drew 1000 independent samples from this mixture, so you can see the two modes:

 ![alt text](random_samples.png "The bimodal mixture distribution.")

+What has occured above is that the turquoise chain is only exploring the small mode, and the gold chain is only exploring the large mode.
+Because the probability mass of each mode is roughly equal, the smaller node *must* have a higher probability density, as mass divided by volume equals density!

 ## MCMC sampling